boredtea/milan-hackathon/README.md

 ------------
 * The local csv file gets uploaded to a public google sheet where students can easily search via their name/AWB.
 Once they've collected their parcel the postal room can edit the sheet as required.
 * The indexing in the sheet also hels the postal room since that is doesn't change their current organising techniques.
+* Google Sheets serve as frontend to the public on a large scale.
+The public sheet can be found here: [Postal Room](https://docs.google.com/spreadsheets/d/1irjbTqD7PK7vBUHshxY_KLiqYmCUezauY8wChp9GyAo/edit?usp=sharing)

  ## FUTURE SCOPE
 ------------